-Artus – National Dance Theatre production
+Artus – National Dance Theatre

 DRIP CANON – How ‘s it going, Heraclitus?

 12 March 2020

 The wavelengths of a tuned, worn-out piano, a melting drop-shaped glacier, the dripping, the hissing steam combine with the flood of voices from a 17-member chorus.

 The art of T’ai Chi Ch’uan is a basic element of the performance’s choreography and its spirit as well.
 The pure, sharp confrontation and balance of rest and flow, qualities in opposition.
 The state of consciousness of a continuous presence in motion.

 Already at the start, in the 80s, we produced a show inspired by the 131 remaining sentence fragments of Heraclitus, the Greek philosopher who lived around 600 BC.
 When I began to think about our current “anniversary, period-summarising” performance, it occurred to me that I have been in continuous conversation with Heraclitus for 30 years.
 I write my sentences and direct my shows, which seem like fragments of an imaginary dialogue spanning decades.
 Slowly, I was forced to realise the driving force behind this performance had to be the (now conscious) dialogue in process that summarised the others – my talks with Heraclitus in the language of Artus.